 Anyway, Lasau Podi isn’t a romantic location for dating.
 There is no toilet and comfortable accommodation.
 Instead, you can try Tegudon Tourism Village (TTV), which is only 30 minutes away from Lasau Podi and have toilet, camping ground and amenities for visitors.

-If you search online for best stargazing sites, you will find some ranking of top star-hunting locations in Sabah.
-Some says Kudat is the best, and other would say No, Kundasang is better… Well you can forget these reviews.
-In Sabah, as long as you are in a countryside far from city light and air pollution, you will see starry sky.
-Your best bet is at the beaches and fields which has nothing to obstruct the star views at the horizon.
+In Sabah, as long as you are in a countryside far away from city light and air pollution, you will see starry sky.
+Your best bet is at the beaches and open fields which has nothing that obstructs the star views at the horizon.

 I also saw a lot of stars in Kuala Penyu, Beaufort, Keningau, etc.